DiffOPF: Diffusion Solver for Optimal Power Flow: Solving OPF with Guided Diffusion

 In this section, we determine the number of samples required to obtain an $\varepsilon$-close solution to that provided by conventional interior-point optimization solvers, where $\varepsilon>0$ is a specified performance requirement.
 Let $\{(\mathbf{p}_g^{i}, \mathbf{q}_g^{i})\}_{i=1}^{M} \sim p(\mathbf{p}_g, \mathbf{q}_g \mid \mathbf{p}_d, \mathbf{q}_d)$ be $M$ independent samples from DiffOPF conditioned on a given demand $(\mathbf{p}_d, \mathbf{q}_d)$.
 Define

 as the probability that a single sample is $\varepsilon$-close to the locally OPF solution $c^\star$.
 By independence, the probability that none of the $M$ samples is $\varepsilon$-close to $c^\star$ is $(1 -p_\varepsilon)^M$.
-Taking the complement gives the probability that at least one sample has this property:
+The independence assumption is justified because each sample is generated by an independent run of the diffusion sampler.
+Due to Alg.~\ref{alg3}, the reverse diffusion process is initialized from an independent Gaussian noise realization and evolves with independent stochastic updates.